prisma-collective/docs/content/Teams/reads/index.md

 ### Problem Statement

+Many students in Nigeria and Africa face high exam failure rates and cannot access affordable study tools.
+Most online prep platforms are paid and offer no real incentives to keep learners motivated.
+Many students are also excluded because they lack smartphones or stable internet.
+We also realized that certificates from most platforms are not verifiable, limiting trust and opportunities.

 Across many Nigerian communities, students struggle with three connected barriers:

 1. **Low motivation to study consistently**
 2. **High cost of exam registration and preparation**
 3. **Limited access to reliable digital learning tools, especially offline**

 Even when students are willing to learn, the system offers: